page_title_detailed

 Olaparib is approved for use in people who test positive for a BRCA1 or BRCA2 gene mutation inherited from a parent.
 It is now FDA approved for both high-risk early-stage and metastatic breast cancers that are HER2-negative.
 The cancer can be either hormone receptor-positive or triple-negative.

 You must have already been treated with chemotherapy to get olaparib.
 If you have high-risk early-stage breast cancer, you likely will have had surgery as well.
 It does not matter if chemotherapy was given before or after surgery.
 People with hormone receptor-positive early-stage breast cancer will continue to take hormonal therapy while on olaparib.
+If you need radiation therapy, olaparib will be paused during your radiation regimen.
+This is because it’s not yet clear how safe it is to give olaparib and radiation at the same time.

 The only way to know if you were born with a BRCA mutation is to get genetic testing for an inherited mutation.
 This testing is done using a blood, saliva, or cheek-swab test.
 The FDA recently approved the BRACAnalysis CDx test for people with high-risk, early-stage HER2-negative breast cancer who have not had genetic testing for an inherited mutation.
 This faster turnaround test can identify people with the BRCA gene mutation who may benefit from olaparib.
 If you are interested in this test or in genetic testing in general, talk with your doctor.